aerobounce/Sublime-Pretty-Shell/README.md

 Utilizes [mvdan/sh](https://github.com/mvdan/sh), quality shell script formatter.

 ## Recommended for shell scripting beginners.
-I've written this plugin for myself to learn how to write scripts in correct syntax.
+I've written this plugin for myself to learn how to write scripts in correct syntax.<br>
 Highly recommended to use this plugin with:

 - [SublimeLinter-shellcheck](https://packagecontrol.io/packages/SublimeLinter-shellcheck)

 ## Dependency
-Make sure you have installed `shfmt` as this package utilizes the formatter.
+Make sure you have installed `shfmt` as this package utilizes the formatter.<br>
 You can install it with Homebrew:

 ```bash